 Day 7: Sa Ðéc, Vietnam | Cái Bè, Vietnam

 On the last day of our Mekong River cruise, we putt-putted down a nearby canal and were surprised to see large houseboats moored smack in the middle of the water.
 In fact, these boats were advertising their produce for sale by attaching it, whether it be onions or pineapples or yams, to a thin pole 10 or 15 feet into the air.
 We were told that each boat sold one item.
 Somewhere there’s a boat full garlic out there!

-We continued to the house of man who inspired the novel L’Amant and were treated to a cup of lotus tea and a snack of candied ginger.
-Afterward we continued to a brick-making factory and then a small village that made chewy caramel-like candy from palm sugar, popped rice (very similar to popcorn), and the delicate rice paper wraps used to make Vietnamese summer rolls.
+We continued to the house of the man who inspired the novel L’Amant.
+We were treated to a cup of lotus tea and a snack of candied ginger.
+Afterward, we continued to a brick-making factory and then a small village that made chewy caramel-like candy from palm sugar, popped rice (very similar to popcorn), and the delicate rice paper wraps used to make Vietnamese summer rolls.

-The next morning we finished our week-long Mekong River cruise and said goodbye to our crew and ship before continuing to Ho Chi Minh City, Vietnam.
+The next morning we finished our week-long Mekong River cruise.
+We said goodbye to our crew and ship before continuing to our final destination in Ho Chi Minh City, Vietnam.

 Mekong River Cruise with Viking River Cruises

 We really enjoyed this Mekong River tour with Viking River Cruises.
 Even though we’ve been to Cambodia and Vietnam before, we were able to see places we wouldn’t have known of or how to find ourselves.
 A big thanks go to our program director guide, Mr. Lee, our Hotel Manager, Mr. Armin, and our Maître D’, Mr. Phalla for making our river cruise so wonderful.
 There was no way we would have been able to experience and learn so much without them!